 AirPrint and Google Cloud Print Limitations

 Mobile apps compress images to save data.
 This reduces detail.
-Some color settings may also be ignored.
+Some colour settings may also be ignored.

 How to Improve Mobile Photo Print Quality